DavidVerghese/MonkeyVids/README.md

 ## Features

+### MVP

-1. Get a random monkey Youtube video
+1. Get a random monkey Youtube video using the Youtube API (or from a backup list of videos if you have exceeded the daily Youtube API limit)
 2. Get a new video you haven't seen before each time you click the 'Next Monkey!' video

+### Post-MVP

+1. Traverse YouTube API pagination using 'nextPageToken' parameter to fetch additional results.

 ## Usage